DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Software Manufacturer

 Manufacturer of the software, not hardware.
 In case of firmware, this usually be the manufacturer of the device. @mrt

-### Firmware Name

-Firmware (FW) of device, not of installed software (flag must be set in NetBox).
-The firmware interacts directly with the hardware.

-### Firmware Version

-FW of device, not of installed software (flag must be set in NetBox).
-Hash for firmware SHA256 or SHA512 (preferred) would be appropriate.
-Otherwise use plan text such as  "Version 8.2.x"

-### Firmware Version Name

-FW of device, not of installed software (flag must be set in NetBox) Provides a textual description of most relevant characteristics of the version of the software

-### Firmware Manufacturer

-manufacturer of the firmware, not hardware.
-In case of firmware, this usually be the manufacturer of the device. @mrt

-### Operating System

-The question here is whether an operating system (by definition) is not already too big to be firmware.
-The boundaries will certainly become blurred in practice - so the firmware of a PLC could be described as its operating system.

-### Operating System Version

-Hash SHA256 or SHA512 (preferred) would be appropriate.
-Otherwise use plan text such as  "Version 8.2.x"

-### Operating System Version Name

-Provides a textual description of most relevant characteristics of the version of the operating system.

 ### CPE Software